Trogiken/PiActuate/docs/README.md

   - Open and Close Buttons
   - Shutdown, Restart, and Reset (_Restart and Reset requires the program to [start at boot](#creating-a-service)_)

+## Installation
+1. Install Requirements
+2. Download Repository
+3. Run the following: `anvil-app-server --app Door_Control --origin http://IPV4:PORT/` _This will install a large .jar_
+4. Force quit the WebApp once it has finished starting
+5. Now you can run the program directly from the app.py or via a service

 ## App Config

 | Variable        | Purpose                                   |